Video unboxing of the Nikon AFS 80-400

-Just received word that my Nikon AF-S NIKKOR 80-400mm f/4.5-5.6G ED VR pre-order from B&H is due for pickup on 3/15.
-I’m very excited to get my hands on this glass and post up a 80-400 review and also post up some images..Stay tuned !!
+Just received word that my Nikon AF-S NIKKOR 80-400mm f/4.5-5.6G ED VR pre-order from B&H has arrived on 3/15.
+Join me as I unbox the telephoto lens and get my hands on this glass and post up a video review !!

 My good friend and photographer John “JB” Bruckman at Innereye productions had this glass in its previous “D” configuration and had me envious with the images he has posted in the past.
 This 80-400 “G” is still a larger lens to lug around, but it could also be a one lens solution for those air travels who want to get close and take some images of those feather critters.
 It also plays nice in the 80-100mm region for people and portrait images.
 When I head south to Florida for critters images, I’ll have the 200-400 f/4 and I love that lens..but sometimes something shorter (physically) could do the trick…..and I have had instances when I could have used something between 80-200….
 These days Nikon has quite a few choices in this telephoto range so this lens has to have something special for your consideration.